MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-centos.md

     :::image type="content" source="../manage/media/virtual-machine-image-centos/centos-virtual-machine-microsoft-ufei-certificate-authority.png" alt-text="Screenshot of the secure boot disabled for VM on Settings page." lightbox="../manage/media/virtual-machine-image-centos/centos-virtual-machine-microsoft-ufei-certificate-authority.png":::

 1. Select the VM from the Hyper-V Manager and then start the VM.
-The VM will boot from the ISO image that you provided.
+The VM boots from the ISO image that you provided.

 ### Step 2: Connect to VM and install CentOS